cadencerpm/rules_sqlc/README.md

 ```

 ## Usage
-In order to generate a Go package called `database`, use the following
+In order to generate a Go/Python package called `database`, use the following
 `sql_package` rule.

 ```Starlark